MPA-2065-FA24/final-project-template/DOCUMENTATION_TIPS.md

 How to run the code?

 ## Results
-Perhaps talk about results here?
+Perhaps briefly talk about results here?
 Screenshots or images of plots would be nice too !

 ## Acknowledgements
 Any additional acknowledgements or citations?